tkyaw9/solutionForOT/README.md

 However, in this case, since we know we'll be having about a million words in the dictionary and only about 10,000 queries, we can just append to the list without sorting it.
 So it'll take O(1) to just append to the list.
-However, when we call sorted on the list that FindWords return, it'll take O(nlogn) (n is the size of the list) for every word the user asks for, but we know that this will be limited by 10,000.
+However, when we call sorted on the list that FindWords return, it'll take O(nlogn) (n is the size of the list) for every word the user asks for, but we know that the number of times we'll call findWords will be limited by 10,000.
+Also, the sizes of the lists in general will be much smaller than a million, so I chose to implement it by appending instead of sorting with binarySearch. :)

 In general, reading the file will take O(N) if N represents how many lines there are in the dictionary, and for each word, (if we choose the binary search approach)